COISPA/RDBqc/RDBqc/README.md

 ### Plot of total discards time series

-The function estimates the total discard time series by both year and quarters for a selected combination of member state, GSA and species.
+The function `MEDBS_plot_discard_ts` estimates the total discard time series by both year and quarters for a selected combination of member state, GSA and species.
 The function returns a plot of the total discard time series by year or by quarters.
 The parameter `by="year"` also reports the landing by gear.

 ``` r
 MEDBS_plot_discard_ts(disc=Discard_tab_example,MS="ITA",GSA=9,SP="DPS",by="quarter")